isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-`constexpr` functions can when evaluated at run time, so yu may need `noexcept` for some of those.
+`constexpr` functions can when evaluated at run time, so you may need `noexcept` for some of those.

 ##### Example